-Therefore when estimating the cost due to be paid in future the Company looks at:
+Therefore when estimating the cost due to be paid in future the PCC looks at:

-(i) the monetary provision necessary for pending non-liability claims based on the latest available facts and estimates to the above provisions for known reported claims, the Company adds the IBNR provision.
-The Company also makes a provision for the unexpired period of cover of policies running at the time of the balance sheet date.
+- (i) the monetary provision necessary for pending non-liability claims based on the latest available facts and estimates - (ii) the monetary provision for the future payment of claims for bodily injuries to employees or third party victims of accidents.
+This is based on the accepted basis of: - (a) loss of future earnings as a result of disability percentages along with estimated rehabilitation expenses; - (b) an element of direct damages; and - (c) costs of settlement including legal and other fees and court expenses; and to the above provisions for known reported claims, the PCC adds the IBNR provision.
+The PCC also makes a provision for the unexpired period of cover of policies running at the time of the balance sheet date.